California Residence for Tuition Purposes

 • New undergraduate and graduate students and returning students with an absence of two or more terms must submit a Statement of Legal Residence (SLR).
 This form is used to determine the fees that will be assessed.
 Students who do not submit the SLR will be classified as a Nonresident and will be assessed the Nonresident Supplemental Tuition.

 Students required to complete the SLR will be prompted on the To Do List in their MyUCSC portal.
+An enrollment hold will be placed until the form is received.

 • Continuing students must submit a Petition for Change of Legal Residence Status to the Residency Deputy by the filing deadline.